graphops/subgraph-radio/README.md

 The key requirement for an Indexer to earn indexing rewards is to submit a valid Proof of Indexing (POI) promptly.
 The importance of valid POIs causes many Indexers to alert each other on subgraph health in community discussions.
 To alleviate the Indexer workload, this Radio utilized Graphcast SDK to exchange and aggregate POI along with a list of Indexer on-chain identities that can be used to trace reputations.
 With the pubsub pattern, the Indexer can get notified as soon as other indexers (with majority of stake) publish a POI different from the local POI.

-### Version Upgrade message
+### Upgrade Intent message

 When developers publish a new version (subgraph deployment) to their subgraph, data service instability may occur while their API queries the pre-existing version.
 Indexers may require some time to sync a subgraph to the chainhead after they have stopped syncing the previous deployment.
+To decrease the upgrade friction, developers can send a message before publishing the subgraph on current deployment hash's Graphcast channel, which includes the subgraph id, corresponding new deployment hash, and the represented graph account that must be validated to be the subgraph's owner.

+Indexers running the subgraph radio and listening to that channel will in turn receive the message.
+Given valid configurations to notification, indexer management server, and `auto_upgrade` coverage level, the radio will send a notification to the indexer and/or an offchain request to their indexer management server that should automatically presync the deployment on graph node.

-To decrease the upgrade friction, developers can send a message before publishing the subgraph, including the old deployment hash, new deployment hash, matching subgraph id, the time they would like to publish the version.
-Indexers who is running the subgraph radio with notification methods configured should get notified; later on this radio can optionally automate the deployment process on graph node, but it is still at the subgraph developers' discretion to await for the indexers to sync upto chainhead, in which point they can publish the staged version without disrupting API usage.
+Note that it is still at the subgraph developers' discretion to await for the indexers to sync upto chainhead, in which point they can publish the staged version without disrupting API usage.

 ## 🧪 Testing